Softwoods

 Using the tree carbon calculator, simply choose the type and age of the tree and press calculate for the results.

 A few thousand trees have been offered at no charge from the government of Nepal for the program.
-Several thousand more are needed.
+Several thousands more are needed.
 Collaboration between the government, the nonprofit and Tree Plantation will create a sustainable tree program that will grow and supply “a tree for free” to any family that want’s one residing in the city.

 Our rooftop tree program will be introduced to the schools to be included as part of the curriculum or as a graded project.
 The hope is to educate students about the importance of trees that grow in an urban environment.